These brick walls have a story behind them:

-These closeup photos of the exterior of the top story of the original building show Clarkson’s attention to art deco styling even where few people would ever see it.
-(Closeup photos from Jill “J. R.” Labbe, vice president, communications and community affairs, JPS Health Network.)
+These close-up photos of the exterior of the top story of the original building show Clarkson’s attention to art deco styling where more pigeons than people would see it.
+(Close-up photos from Jill “J. R.” Labbe, vice president, communications and community affairs, JPS Health Network.)

 The end of the north wing is the only part of the original building still visible from street level.
 Apparently between 1948 and 1952 a bay (for a stairwell or elevator?) was added to the north wing, which today plays peek-a-boo with us from the past.

 Bonus Peek-a-Boo with the Past

 Here’s another Fort Worth hospital whose original building is largely lost in a sea of expansion.

 The top photo, a recent Google aerial, shows the Texas Health Harris Methodist Hospital Fort Worth campus stretching from Pennsylvania Avenue south to Terrell Street and from 6th Avenue east to Henderson Street.
 The bottom aerial photo, from 1952, shows that area when the original Harris Hospital building (left side of photo), designed by—again—Wiley Clarkson in 1930, was the only Harris building.
 From the sky you can see that the building has what architects call a “radial” footprint.
 It looks like a letter H doing jumping jacks.
 The original building’s address was 1300 West Cannon Street.
-With expansion to a “campus,” the hospital ate part of Cannon Street and a chunk of Pruitt Street.
+With expansion to a “campus,” the hospital ate part of Cannon Street and a chunk of Pruitt Street for dessert.
 Now the hospital’s address is 1301 Pennsylvania Avenue.
 Harris Hospital was a major encroachment on Quality Hill as the city’s original medical district grew.